Tonejs/Midi/README.md

         '91': [
           {
             number: Number,           // the cc number
+            ticks: Number,            // time in ticks
             time: Number,             // time in seconds
             value: Number,            // normalized 0-1
           }
         ],
       },

+      instrument: {                   // and object representing the program change events number : Number,              // the instrument number 0-127
+        family: String,               // the family of instruments, read only. name : String,                // the name of the instrument
-      isPercussion: Boolean,          // true if this track is on a percussion
+        percussion: Boolean,          // if the instrument is a percussion instrument },
-                                      // channel
-      channelNumber: Number,          // the ID for this channel; 9 and 10 are
-                                      // reserved for percussion

-      instrumentNumber: Number,       // the ID for this instrument, as defined
-                                      // by the MIDI spec
-      instrumentFamily: String,       // the name of this instrument's family,
-                                      // as defined by the MIDI spec
-      instrument: String,             // the instrument name, as defined by the
-                                      // MIDI spec
     }
   ]
 }